corbado/javascript/packages/web-core/README.md

 ## Overview

-This package contains core functionalities which are used by all the SDKs and UI packages of `@corbado` JavaScript library.
+This package contains core functionalities which are used by all the SDKs and UI packages of the `@corbado` JavaScript library.
 Since, this is an internal package, it is not needed to be installed separately.

 ---